 Images and videos should be used to add context, meaning or otherwise support the page text.

 All web content must comply with the Seattle University Copyright Policy.
-Text, images, and videos that do not meet these requirements must be deleted immediately.
+Text, images, videos, and files that do not meet these requirements must be deleted immediately.

 In cases where copyrighted material is posted with the permission of the content owner, that permission must be attained in writing and be available for verification if needed.